-Bobby Dale Jamison, his wife Sherilynn, and their six-year-old daughter Madyson were living what appeared to be normal lives in Eufaula, Okla., until Oct.
+Bobby Dale Jamison, his wife Sherilynn, and their six-year-old daughter Madyson were living what appeared to be normal lives in Eufaula, Okla. — until Oct.
 8, 2009.
+That day, all three of them mysteriously disappeared from their home with no indication of where they could have possibly gone.
+After a few days of searching, the police turned up the family’s pickup truck, but it only raised more questions that it answered.

 The Jamison Family Disappears

-The truck was found in Latimer County about an hour drive from the Jamison home.
+The Jamison family truck was found in Latimer County about an hour drive from their home.
 The family had recently been in the area looking to buy 40 acres of land, where they planned to live inside a storage shed they already owned.

 But the items discovered inside the truck seemed to indicate the couple had not planned to be away from the truck for long.
 Inside, investigators found their IDs wallets, phones, Sherilynn’s purse, and the family dog, which was malnourished but still alive in the backseat of the truck.